jongiddy/cf-dioxus/README.md

 Each directory contains instructions on deploying locally for testing and deploying to Cloudflare.

-These deployments use the Dioxus `main` branch that will become Dioxus v0.7.
-For Dioxus v0.6 change to the `dioxus-0.6` branch in this repo.
+These deployments use a Dioxus repo that is located next to this repo (`../dioxus`).
+For deployments that use the `dioxus` crate, select a branch in this repo with the required Dioxus version.

-The deployments assume that you have installed the development build of [Dioxus CLI (`dx`)](https://github.com/DioxusLabs/dioxus/tree/main/packages/cli#install-the-latest-development-build-through-git) and the [Cloudflare Wrangler command (`npx wrangler`)](https://developers.cloudflare.com/workers/wrangler/install-and-update/).
+The deployments assume that you have installed the development build of [Dioxus CLI (`dx`)](using `cargo install --path ../dioxus/packages/cli dioxus-cli`) and the [Cloudflare Wrangler command (`npx wrangler`)](https://developers.cloudflare.com/workers/wrangler/install-and-update/).
 There is a `package-lock.json` file in the top-level directory containing the versions of Wrangler and its dependencies with which these deployments are tested.
 The command `npm ci` will install the same versions.